giellalt/lang-fit/fit.md

 **LEXICON a4**

-**LEXICON anen** for even-stem-nen-adjectives, points to xnen punanen:puna
+**LEXICON anen_odd** for even-stem-nen-adjectives, points to xnen punanen:puna

-**LEXICON anen_odd** for odd-stem -nen-adjectives like näkönen:näköse-, points to x3nen
+**LEXICON anen_even** for odd-stem -nen-adjectives like näkönen:näköse-, points to x3nen
 * +A: x3nen ; #TODO: komparera!

 **LEXICON aas**  has no comparative or superlative , just points to xnas